In business, the term operating expense (OPEX) appears in budgeting and spending, but also as an Income statement term in financial accounting.

 In everyday usage, most people make little or no distinction between the terms cost, expenditure, and expense.
-Outside of the business setting, these terms simply refer to spending—money used to purchase something.
+Outside of the business setting, these terms all suggest spending—money used to purchase something.
 And, outside of business, people use these terms more or less interchangeably

-In business, however, these terms have different meanings, especially in accounting, finance, budgeting, and business planning.
+To businesspeople, however, these terms have different meanings, especially in accounting, finance, budgeting, and business planning.
 As a result, businesspeople working in these areas need to understand precisely the meaning of each.
-And, it is not easy to define operating expense properly without this understanding.
+It is not easy, for instance, to define "operating expense" accurately without this understanding.

 The Meaning of Expense-Related Terms

 Start with the most inclusive of these terms, cost.
-All of the events Exhibit 1 below (blue cells) are in fact costs.
+All of the events Exhibit 1 below (light blue and yellow cells) are in fact costs.
 Business people sometimes define Cost simply as the amount of money required to pay for something.
-A better and more useful alternative defines cost as "an outcome that works against meeting business objectives."
-As a result, the latter meaning of cost extends to include non financial costs.
-(See the article Business Benefit for more on the meaning of cost.)
+A better and more useful alternative defines "cost" as "an outcome that works against meeting business objectives."
+As a result, the latter meaning extends to include non-financial costs.
+(See the article Business Benefit for more on the term "cost.")

 Exhibit 1.
 In accounting, finance, and budgeting, the term operating expense refers to one kind of expenditure.

 Note that most of the cost events in Exhibit 1 also are under the heading "Expenditure."
 An "expenditure" is merely a monetary cost the firm pay, usually with cash.
 An expense is one kind of expenditure, but there are several other kinds as well.
 Firms use cash expenditures to serve at least four different purposes: